3MAH/3mah.github.io/_pages/microgen.md

 <p style="text-align: justify;">
 Also, several geometrical operations are included (repetition, boolean, slicing, etc..).
 Microgen heavily relies on Cadquery (Python wrapper for Opencascade) and PyVista (python vtk visualisation library).
 Microgen facilitates the generation of meshes using GMSH, allowing periodic meshes if the geometry is periodic.
-It also wraps the very good [MMG remeshing software](https://www.mmgtools.org) developed at INRIA.</p>
+It also wraps the very good <a href="https://www.mmgtools.org">MMG remeshing software</a> developed at INRIA.</p>

-<p style="text-align: justify;">This software is totally compatible with our FEA software [FedOO](https://github.com/3MAH/fedoo), to perform non-linear (geometrical and material) homogenization for mechanical, thermal and very soon thermo-mechanical problems.
+<p style="text-align: justify;">This software is totally compatible with our FEA software <a href="https://github.com/3MAH/fedoo">FedOO</a>, to perform non-linear (geometrical and material) homogenization for mechanical, thermal and very soon thermo-mechanical problems.
 It can also be utilised with other FEA solutions such as Abaqus, Ansys, Salome, Fenics, Zebulon, ...</p>

 {% include gallery id="layouts_gallery" caption="Main microstructures obtained using the microgen library `Neovius TPMS`, `Voronoi tessellation of polycristals`, and `Gyroid surfaces`." %}